tdpg20232a/final-project-bali-aga/Design.md

 - The ITQ will be administered before the museum tours to assess baseline immersive tendencies.

 ### Subjects
-- Balinese University students in the age of 20-22
+- Balinese University students in the age of 20-22 that majoring in Information Technology subject.
-- Tech savvy